Carpet padding acts as a cushion between the carpet and subfloor. The best carpet pads vary in price, thickness, and weight, but most are inexpensive.

 - Extends Your Carpet’s Durability: Carpet padding protects your carpet from wear and wrinkling.
 By minimizing your body weight on the carpet, padding prevents matting.
 It also prevents bending and crushing the pile.

-- Offers Extra Insulation: Carpet padding retains the temperatures in a room.
+- Offers Extra Insulation: Carpet padding retains the temperature in a room.
 During winter, carpet padding prevents warm air from escaping.
-Carpet paddings have a high thermal resistance (R-value) which maintains a room’s temperature.

 - Noise Reduction: Padding your carpet reduces the noise produced when walking in a room.
 It also eliminates noise from other rooms.
 It’s an inexpensive way to soundproof an apartment floor or upstairs room.